manu-07-ela/LAPR2_ISEP/docs/SprintC/US14/US14_MakeDiagnosisWriteReport.md

 ### 1.7 Other Relevant Remarks

-* The medical report stays in a "to validate" state in order to distinguish from "validated" medical reports.
+* The test goes to the Diagnosis made status after the conclusion of the medical report.

 ## 2. OO Analysis